-Electrical service for most of the CVRD North Zone is received through a network of wood pole and underground distribution infrastructure supplied by BC Hydro.
-Neighbourhoods with small, street-side wooden poles connecting homes are particularly vulnerable to fire.
-It is recommended that utility right-of-way BMPs such as, regular brushing and clearing of woody debris and shrubs be employed to help reduce fire risk, utility pole damage and subsequent outages.
+Electrical service for most of the CVRD Central Zone is received through a network of wood pole transmission and underground distribution infrastructure supplied by BC Hydro.
+Neighbourhoods with small street-side wooden poles to connect homes are particularly vulnerable to fire.
+It is recommended that utility right-of-way BMPs such as, regular brushing and clearing of woody debris and flammable shrubs be employed to help reduce fire risk, utility pole damage and subsequent outages.